CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 The source attribute "sp1" is validated by checking it is not NULL and that it matches a value in the specified lookup table.
 This is done using the notNull() and the matchTable() [helper functions](#helper-functions) described further in this document.
 If all validation tests pass, "sp1" is then translated into the target attribute "SPECIES_1" using the lookupText() helper function.
 This function uses the "species_lookup" column from the "species_lookup" lookup table located in the "public" schema to map the source value to the target value.

-If the first notNull() rules fails, this function's default text error code ('NULL_VALUE') is returned instead of the translated value.
+If the first notNull() rule fails, this function's default text error code ('NULL_VALUE') is returned instead of the translated value.
 If the first rule passes but the second validation rule fails, the 'INVALID_SPECIES' error code is returned, overwriting the matchTable() default error code (NOT_IN_SET).

 Similarly, in the second row of the translation table, the source attribute "sp1_per" is validated by checking it is not NULL and that it falls between 0 and 100.
 It is then translated by simply copying the value to the target attribute "SPECIES_1_PER". -8888, the default integer error code for notNull(), equivalent to 'NULL_VALUE' for text attributes, is returned if the first rule fails. -9999 is returned if the second validation rule fails.